My Apache Spark or Apache Hive job on Amazon EMR fails with an HTTP 503 "Slow Down" AmazonS3Exception.

 hive> select ....

-Adjust the number of concurrent S3 requests
+Adjust the number of concurrent Amazon S3 requests

-• If you have multiple jobs (Spark, Apache Hive, or s-dist-cp) reading and writing to the same S3 prefix, then you can adjust the concurrency.
-Start with the most read/write heavy jobs and lower their concurrency to avoid excessive parallelism.
-If you configured cross-account access for Amazon S3, keep in mind that other accounts might also be submitting jobs to the same prefix.
+- If you have multiple jobs (Spark, Apache Hive, or s-dist-cp) that read and write to the same Amazon S3 prefix, then you can adjust the concurrency.
+Start with the most read or write heavy jobs and lower their concurrency to avoid excessive parallelism.

 Related information